 Our hospital provides a wide array of medical services on many different species.
-One minute we are caring for a tiny bird, the next a 200 pound Great Dane.
-It’s all in a typical days work for us.
+One minute we are caring for a parakeet, the next minute it’s a 200 pound Great Dane.
+It’s all in a typical day’s work for us.

-We are the doctor’s office, hospital, emergency room, surgery center, pharmacy, and boarding facility all rolled into one.
-That is a lot going on in one location, and if you were to ever come to the back of the hospital you would see a hub of activity with the caretakers, technicians, and doctors.
+We are the doctor’s office, hospital, emergency room, surgery center, pharmacy, and boarding facility, all rolled into one.
+That is a lot going on in one location, and if you were to walk back into the treatment area of the hospital you would see a hub of activity, with the caretakers, technicians, and doctors working on pets.

-Our doctors do not have a specified time limit, and will give you all the time you need to answer all of your questions and explain exam findings during your office call.
+Our doctors do not have a specified time limit during your office call, and will give you the time you need to answer all of your questions and explain exam findings during your office call.

-If we run routine diagnostic tests like a blood panel, and sent it out to our reference lab, you will be called when it comes in, which is usually within 24-48 hours.
+If we run routine diagnostic tests like a blood panel, and send it out to our reference lab, you will be called when it comes in, which is usually within 24-48 hours.
 Special tests like vaccine titers take longer.
-If we run in house blood panels the results are available within 30 minutes in most cases.
+If we run in-house blood panels the results are available within 30 minutes in most cases.
 These tend to be used more for emergencies when an immediate answer is needed.

 When your office call has been completed, and all diagnostic tests like blood panels and radiographs are interpreted and discussed with you, call our doctor might send you a report card or a Disharge Sheet summarizing exam, diagnostic, and treatment findings.
-You are always welcome to make a no charge consultation appointment with one of our doctors to review lab findings (its fun to look at an x-ray and see a blood report) and set up a plan personalized for your pet.
+You are always welcome to make a no charge consultation appointment with one of our doctors to review lab findings (its fun to look at an x-ray and see a blood report) and set up a plan personalized treatment plan for your pet.
 For further information, the Diseases Section of our web site has detailed information on the most common problems we encounter in pets.

 Our doctors have access to internal medicine specialists in every field to consult with on the more difficult cases.
 We do this on a routine basis to make sure you have the latest information on diagnostics and treatment.
 We also will send your pet to a specialist for more advanced care when needed.
 We have had rapport with these specialists for decades, and work well as a team with them.

 Our doctors are U.S.D.A. accredited, and can sign health certificates for national and international travel.
 If traveling internationally please start the process way in advance by contacting the country of origin and getting the necessary paperwork.
 Some states and countries do not have certain diseases, so their preventive measures are comprehensive and must be followed exactly.
 If not, your pet is quarantined for a long period, or it is not allowed in their state or country.
 They make no exceptions, and every T needs to be crossed and every i needs to be dotted.

 We also love to nurture the next generation of technicians and veterinarians.
 If your child has an interest in this career, one of our doctors will talk to them during the office call and guide them in the right direction.